Main Tour Dates: Monday 10th – Friday 21st June 2024 (Anchorage to Anchorage)

 St. Paul Island is home to literally thousands of seabirds with estimates of a staggering 250,000 birds nesting on the island!
 The seabird rookeries must be simply be seen to be believed.
 The islands are famed in particular for the only readily accessible North American location where Red-legged Kittiwakes nest.
 Other nesting species we should see include Red-faced Cormorant, Thick-billed Murre, Parakeet, Least and Crested Auklets, Horned and Tufted Puffins, Ancient Murrelet, and the endemic races of Pacific Wren, Rock Sandpiper and Gray-crowned Rosy-Finch.
 The photographic opportunities here are simply fantastic!

 The Pribilofs also have a large mammal interest.
 Arctic Foxes are common and the largest single population of Northern Fur-Seals is also located here with around 700,000 breeding animals.
-There are numerous vantages and blinds on St. Paul Island from which to view and photograph these animals.
-Overnight St Paul Island
+There are numerous vantage points and blinds on St. Paul Island from which to view and photograph these animals.
+Overnight St Paul Island (Note: hotel here is quite basic but comfortable)

 DAY 13: St. Paul Island